nero002/Smart-Parking/README.md

 <h1 align="center">Book Parking</h1>

 <p align="center">
-Booking is a demo application based on MVVM architecture.
+Book Parking is a demo application based on MVVM architecture.
 The app allows users to booking parking slots, the app uses firebase for the backend.
 </p>
 </br>
 <p align="center">